CassandraOfTroy/data-modernization/sql-to-medallion/README.md

 # SQL to Medallion

-A comprehensive solution for migrating SQL Server stored procedures to a modern medallion architecture on Azure Databricks.
+An LLM solution for migrating SQL Server stored procedures to a modern medallion architecture.

 ## Overview

-SQL to Medallion is a toolkit designed to streamline the migration of legacy SQL Server stored procedures to a modern data lakehouse architecture using the medallion pattern (bronze, silver, gold) on Azure Databricks.
-It leverages Azure OpenAI to assist with the translation of complex SQL logic to PySpark code.
+SQL to Medallion is a toolkit designed to streamline the migration of legacy SQL Server stored procedures to a modern data lakehouse architecture using the medallion pattern (bronze, silver, gold).
+It leverages Azure OpenAI to assist with the translation of  SQL logic (stored procedure) to PySpark code.

 The solution addresses common challenges in data modernization projects:
 - Analyzing and understanding complex legacy SQL code